SECURITIES PURCHASE AGREEMENT

 “Subscription Amount” means, as to each Purchaser, the aggregate amount to be paid for Shares and Warrants purchased hereunder as specified below such Purchaser’s name on the signature page of this Agreement and next to the heading “Subscription Amount,” in United States dollars and in immediately available funds.

-“Trading Market” means the following markets or exchanges on which the Common Stock is listed or quoted for trading on the date in question: the American Stock Exchange, the Nasdaq Capital Market, the Nasdaq Global Market, the Nasdaq Global Select Market, the New York Stock Exchange or the OTC Bulletin Board.
+“Trading Market” means any of the following markets or exchanges on which the Common Stock is listed or quoted for trading on the date in question: the NYSE AMEX, the Nasdaq Capital Market, the Nasdaq Global Market, the Nasdaq Global Select Market, the New York Stock Exchange or the OTC Bulletin Board (or any successors to any of the foregoing).

-“Transaction Documents” means this Agreement, the Warrants, the Registration Rights Agreement and any other documents or agreements executed in connection with the transactions contemplated hereunder.
+“Transaction Documents” means this Agreement, the Warrants and any other documents or agreements executed in connection with the transactions contemplated hereunder.

-“Transfer Agent” means American Stock Transfer and Trust Company with a mailing address of 00 Xxxxxx Xxxx, Xxx Xxxx, XX 00000 and a facsimile number of (000) 000-0000, and any successor transfer agent of the Company.
+“Transfer Agent” means Computershare Trust Company, N.A, the current transfer agent of the Company, with a mailing address of 000 Xxxxxxx Xxxxxx, Xxxxx 000, Xxxxxx, XX 00000, and a facsimile number of (000) 000-0000, and any successor transfer agent of the Company.

 “Warrant Shares” means the shares of Common Stock issuable upon exercise of the Warrants.